 Duo Entre-Nous is a clarinet and saxophone ensemble dedicated to the evolution and continued progression of new music.
 Formed in 2014 by Jackie Glazier and Don-Paul Kahl, the duo particularly focuses on the performance and commission of a new repertoire for this combination.
-Thus far the duo has commissioned composers from America, Australia, China, France, and Argentina, garnering new pieces in a variety of different styles.
+Thus far the duo has commissioned composers from five different continents and 10 different countries, garnering new pieces in a variety of different styles, ranging from music inspired by folk traditions and pop music to the avant-garde.
 In particular, the duo supports the commissioning of composers from underrepresented groups, seeking to aid the creation and promotion of their works.

 Devoted to music education, the duo is active in teaching positions in the United States and Europe.
 Additionally, they have given many masterclasses, performances, and lectures at universities and conservatories throughout the US and Europe.
 Recognized both nationally and internationally, the duo’s mission is to bring excellence in performance and practice to all avenues of their work.
 Individually, the two members have won major international competitions for clarinet and saxophone, respectively.
 A long-term goal of the ensemble is to advocate for the unique sounds and artistic merits of the saxophone/clarinet duo and explore its fascinating possibilities.